orbs-network/posv2-contracts-deployment-migration/README.md

 A collection of scripts and utilities for deplying and migrating Orbs PoS contracts on Ethereum.

 ## Deploying fresh contracts
+1. Upgrade `@orbs-network/orbs-ethereum-contracts-v2` if neccessary.
+This npm package contains the actual contracts and ABIs used by this script.
+    ```
+    npm install @orbs-network/orbs-ethereum-contracts-v2
+    ```

 1. Set the following env vars:

     ```